Lendio Review: Business Loan Marketplace

 Any business can apply for Lendio’s services.
 Unfortunately, there’s no guarantee that you will receive funding; according to Lendio, only six out of ten businesses get approved for a business loan through its service.

-Because Lendio works with 75 different entities, ranging from lenders specializing in startup business loans to banks and SBA lenders, your business does not have to meet any specific qualifications to qualify for this service.
+Because Lendio works with 75 different entities, ranging from lenders specializing in startup business loans to banks and SBA lenders, your business does not have to meet any specific requirements to qualify for this service.
+For this reason, we’ve rated Lendio a 4.9/5 for borrower requirements.

-Nevertheless, you should probably expect to have an easier time getting approved for a loan through Lendio the longer you’ve been in business, the better your credit rating is, and the larger your monthly revenue flow is.
+Nevertheless, you’ll have an easier time getting approved for a loan through Lendio the longer you’ve been in business, the better your credit rating is, and the larger your monthly revenue flow is.
+Some options may also require collateral.

 Rates & Fees